Understanding birth injury compensation

 While most midwives and doctors work tirelessly to ensure the safety and health of you and your baby, sometimes decisions are made or actions taken that can result in an injury at birth.
 When these decisions or actions are a result of negligence, we believe you and your child are entitled to receive the compensation that you deserve.

 Our team of expert lawyers are ready to listen to you and fight to ensure your family is awarded fair compensation for the damage done.

 What sort of injuries can occur?

 Most injuries in childbirth arise from induced deliveries or caesarean operations.
-These procedures can be traumatic enough and we understand that a birth injury resulting from negligence only adds to the distress and helplessness a new parent feels.
+These procedures can be traumatic enough and we understand that complications resulting from negligence only add to the distress and helplessness a new parent feels.

 What should you do if you wish to seek compensation?

 Contact us.
 We will listen to you.
-At InjuryLawyers4U, we specialise in personal injury claims, and our experienced, empathetic team of lawyers will help you successfully claim the compensation you deserve.
+We specialise in personal injury claims, and our experienced, empathetic team of lawyers will help you successfully claim the compensation you deserve.

 We have a ‘no win, no fee’ policy and value our client relationships.
 We will keep you fully informed as your claim progresses.